Fifth Test cancelled after India "unable to field team" against England, lead series 2-1 as of now | Sports-Games

 The fifth Test between India and England was canceled on Friday amid a chaotic turn of events during which the host board's statement on the visitors changed from ''unable to field a team and will instead forfeit the match'' to ''regrettably unable to field a team''.

-The development came after the visiting team was left on tenterhooks following physio Yogesh Parmar's positive COVID-19 test that led to concerns that the infection could spread during the match which was canceled a couple of hours before the toss.
+The development came after the touring side was left on tenterhooks following physio Yogesh Parmar's positive COVID-19 test that led to concerns that the infection could spread during the match, which was eventually canceled a couple of hours before the toss.

-It is learned that led by skipper Virat Kohli, who had the biggest apprehension of playing the game, the players, late on Thursday, got into a huddle and couldn't be convinced by the BCCI brass to play the game.

 ''Following ongoing conversations with the BCCI, the ECB can confirm that the fifth LV= Insurance Test between England and India Men due to start today at Emirates Old Trafford, will be canceled,'' the ECB stated.

+''The BCCI has always maintained that the safety and well-being of the players are of paramount importance and there will be no compromise on that aspect,'' Shah said.

+Shah thanked the English board for its understanding of the trying circumstances.

-''There remains a possibility that match will be played later sometime,'' a BCCI source told PTI.
-It is understood that the COVID-19 rule for the World Test Championship matches doesn't include forfeiture and that's where Kohli and his men were able to get their way.
+''The BCCI would like to thank the ECB for their co-operation and understanding in these trying times.
+We would like to apologize to the fans for not being able to complete an enthralling series.''
+It is understood that the COVID-19 rules for the World Test Championship matches do not include forfeiture and that's where Kohli and his men were able to get their way.

 Under the competition terms of the WTC, COVID-19 is identified as ''acceptable non-compliance should there be a significant impact of it on the team being able to play.''
 This is because the match can remain canceled from the competition and with ICC using a percentage points system based on points won in matches played, a canceled match is of no value to any team.

-The Indian players had tested negative for the virus on Thursday but the 96-hour incubation period also factored in, they didn't want to risk returning positive and ending in 10-day quarantine, according to BCCI sources.
+The Indian players feared that the 96-hour incubation period factored in, they were at risk to return positive during the match and end up in 10-day quarantine, according to BCCI sources.

-It could also have meant 10-day isolation for some of the players, who play in the Indian Premier League.

-Many questions cropped up during the last 12 hours for BCCI president Sourav Ganguly and secretary Jay Shah with several factors being taken into account.
+Many questions cropped up during the last 12 hours for BCCI president Sourav Ganguly and Shah with several factors being taken into account.

+The chances of the IPL's schedule, starting September 19, going haywire were also taken into account as broadcasters and franchises wouldn't have taken the delay lightly.

+Also, deferring the game by a day or two would have caused logistical issues as the Indian and English players were supposed to fly together to the UAE in a charter flight.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)